 Frederick D. Braid represents management in the practice of labor and employment law, and leads Holland & Knight's New York practice group.
-He has represented employers in the private sector in all aspects of labor relations and employment law, including: counseling and litigation with respect to union organizing activity; collective bargaining and contract administration; grievance and interest arbitration; acquisitions, closures, relocations, restructuring and bankruptcy; occupational safety and health; employment discrimination and affirmative action compliance; whistleblowing; employment-related torts, including defamation, negligent hiring and retention; ERISA/MEPPA withdrawal liability, employment at will, employment agreements, restrictive covenants, trade secret confidentiality; wage and hour compliance; personnel practices and employment policies.
+Mr. Braid represents employers in the private sector in all aspects of labor relations and employment law, including counseling and litigation with respect to union organizing activity; collective bargaining and contract administration, including project labor agreements; grievance and interest arbitration; acquisitions, closures, relocations, restructuring and bankruptcy; occupational safety and health; employment discrimination and affirmative action compliance; whistleblowing; employment-related torts, including defamation, negligent hiring and retention; Employee Retirement Income Security Act (ERISA)/Multi-Employer Pension Plan Amendments Act (MEPPA) withdrawal liability, employment at will, employment agreements, restrictive covenants, trade secret confidentiality; wage and hour compliance; personnel practices; and employment policies.

-Mr. Braid has published scholarly articles in journals for labor lawyers and is the original author on collective bargaining in the treatise, National Labor Relations Act: Law and Practice, and also a contributing author to the American Bar Association's treatise, Occupational Safety and Health Law.
-Mr. Braid speaks on occasion to business groups and at professional conferences.
+Mr. Braid has published scholarly articles in journals for labor lawyers and is the original author on collective bargaining in the treatise, National Labor Relations Act: Law and Practice.
+He is also a contributing author to the American Bar Association's treatise, Occupational Safety and Health Law.
+Mr. Braid speaks on occasion to business groups, federal judges and at professional conferences.

 Mr. Braid's experience in traditional labor relations matters includes representation of employers: